gato365/emandoesgato365/content/post/2022-04-09-steps-to-blogdown/index.markdown

 Make sure you do all the tasks on the to-do lists

-One of the tasks includes making sure the most up to dat verision of blog down has is used
+One of the tasks includes making sure the most up to date version of blog down has is used

 options(blogdown.hugo.version = "0.93.3")